novirael's logo

 Idea

 Initially, we used the concurrency feature in many workflows.
 However, we encountered problems with only one where it started troubling issues.
-The workflow we were having issues with was run on main branch merges, which was a moment where we wanted to double-check if merged changes passed all quality checks and deployed our staging environment.
+The workflow we were having issues with was run on main branch merges.

-Our workflow was configured with the concurrency feature turned on, with grouping and cancel-in-progress features.
+Our workflow was configured with the concurrency feature turned on:

 concurrency: